Xlinks Morocco–UK Power Project: Daily consistency

 The PV component will generate electricity during daylight hours, and the PV panels will move to track the sun to increase output in the morning and the evening.
 In Morocco, the prevailing winds blow most strongly in the afternoon and early evening, driven by the temperature difference between the Sahara Desert and the cooler Atlantic Ocean.
-These generating characteristics, combined with battery back-up, should allow the cable to run at full capacity for approximately 20 out of each 24hours in the day.
+These generating characteristics, combined with battery back-up, should allow the cable to run at full capacity for more than 19 hours a day on average.

 Seasonal consistency

 Because of the intense year-round sunshine, solar panels are expected to produce three times more energy than they would in the UK.
-The panels will generate throughout the year, including the winter months when, in Britain, sunshire is scarce and the days are short.
+The panels will generate throughout the year, including the winter months when, in Britain, sunshine is scarce and the days are short.
 The reliable prevailing winds will generate power consistently, even at times of low winds in Europe.

 Interconnector cable

 Route

 If built, the undersea cable will run from landfall near Tan-Tan in southern Morocco to National Grid connection points at Alverdiscott near the north coast of Devon, England.

 The cable will follow the shallow water route from Morocco to Great Britain, going to a maximum depth of 700 m.
 Following the continental shelf is longer than the direct route, but is less technically challenging and avoids the abyssal depths of the Bay of Biscay.

 The cable route passes Spain, Portugal and France, but is not planned to have any electrical connection to these countries.
-This will massively simplify obtaining permits from those countries.
+This will simplify obtaining permits from those countries.